We give you the best photography gear

 There might be situations where you can’t bring a tripod, or there’s not enough time to fully setup one in each room.
 In this case, having a lens with Vibration Reduction (VC on Tamron) helps a lot because you’ll be shooting with small apertures, which then results in slow shutter speeds to make up for the “lost light”.
 A stabilized lens can help up to ~3-4 stops, meaning you can shoot with 1/15 instead of 1/125 and that is a lot indoors!

-Best Nikon Real Estate Lenses 2018
+Best Nikon Lenses for Real Estate Photography 2022

 If you decide to buy anything after clicking on our Amazon links, you automatically support us.
 It’s what allows us to write guides such as this one.